sfc-gh-mkobel/hybrid-table-quickstart/README.md

 Hybrid tables provide the lower latency and higher throughput for single-row DMLs necessary for these use cases.

 In this quickstart, we will use Tasty Bytes Snowflake fictional food truck business data to simulate a data serving use case.
-We will use two tables:
-- ORDER_HEADER table -  This table stores order metadata such as TRUCK_ID, CUSTOMER_ID, ORDER_AMOUNT, etc.
-- TRUCK table -  This table stores truck metadata such as TRUCK_ID,FRANCHISE_ID,MENU_TYPE_ID, etc.

 ### What You’ll Learn